vmware-tanzu/tanzu-framework/cmd/cli/plugin/cluster/README.md

   tanzu cluster scale CLUSTER_NAME [flags]

 Flags:
-  -c, --controlplane-machine-count int32   The number of control plane nodes to scale to -h, --help                               help for scale -n, --namespace string                   The namespace where the workload cluster was created.
+  -c, --controlplane-machine-count int32   The number of control plane nodes to scale to.
+Assumes unchanged if not specified -h, --help                               help for scale -n, --namespace string                   The namespace where the workload cluster was created.
 Assumes 'default' if not specified.
-  -w, --worker-machine-count int32         The number of worker nodes to scale to
+  -w, --worker-machine-count int32         The number of worker nodes to scale to.
+Assumes unchanged if not specified
 ```
 ```
 >>> tanzu cluster upgrade --help